A note on terms:

 Smoking tobacco is the main cause of preventable death around the world.
 The good news is that it is never too late to quit.
 Stopping smoking is one of the best ways you can improve your health and hugely reduce your risk of cancer.
 You can do it.
 The NHS has the advice on how to quit smoking.

-Get to know your breast tissue
+Get to know your chest

 Body fat